Renewable Energy Scholars

 Bucknell's Renewable Energy Scholars (RES) are a group of students, staff and faculty who seek to educate the University community and the public about the theories, principles and benefits of renewable energy technologies.
 RES present a speaker series through the academic year.
 Since 2015, faculty, students, staff and consultants associated with RES have collaborated to plan and design a living-learning laboratory for experimentation with renewable energy and complementary sustainable design features.

 To get involved in RES, please contact one of our faculty advisers.

 Professor Nate Siegel, mechanical engineering

-The Living Greenhouse, a geodesic dome structure located near the Bucknell Farm, functions as a teaching and research tool for the integration of sustainable and renewable energy technologies such as wind, solar photovoltaic, solar thermal and anaerobic digestion with sustainable design strategies like rainwater collection, sustainable food production and composting.
+The Living Greenhouse, located near the Bucknell Farm, functions as a teaching and research tool for the integration of sustainable and renewable energy technologies such as wind, solar photovoltaic and solar thermal with sustainable design strategies like rainwater collection, sustainable food production and composting.
 The Living Building Challenge, one of the most rigorous standards in green building design and construction, has served as a set of guiding principles for the design of the building and site.

 Past RES projects also include: